 The toy is in a factory sealed box and has never been opened.

 The toy is an opened package, ideally near mint, with all inner and exterior packing.
 It has all decals which can either be applied or unapplied.

 Mint in Sealed Package (MISP)

-Mint in sealed package is when the package is still factory sealed and has never been opened.
-Examples would include: vintage figure carrying cases which are neither boxed nor carded; mail away figures which are frequently bagged such as the Transformers Powerdashers.
+Mint in a sealed package is when the package is still factory sealed and has never been opened.
+Examples would include: vintage figure carrying cases which are neither boxed nor carded; mail-away figures which are frequently bagged such as the Transformers Powerdashers.

 Grading Action Figures Conclusion

 Hope you enjoyed a crash course on action figure and toy grading.
 Please check out our blog for other educational articles like how to display your collection as well as our more lighthearted top 10’s.
 Comments are welcome.

 Author: Chris Ingledue